ymath-io/ymath.io/content/courses/floating-point/index.md.md

 So we can represent numbers between $0$ and $256$ to an accuracy of $\frac{1}{16277216}$.
 This system is called a *fixed-point* number system.

 But what if we wanted to represent even smaller and larger positive numbers?
 On the order of $10^{-10}$ and $10^{10}$?
 We'd need a different denominator or a larger integer type.
 It becomes impractical fast; an analogous $64$-bit system would not be able to store such a range.
 And the larger the size, the more inefficient to compute.
-Increasing accuracy to allow for smaller positive numbers *near 0* means having that same accuracy *everywhere*.
+Increasing accuracy to allow for smaller positive numbers *near zero* means having that same accuracy *everywhere*.

 If a uniform accuracy is desired, then fixed-point is your friend.
 But most mathematical operations are more sensitive to small changes in small numbers than small changes in large numbers.
 Take $\frac{1}{x}$, for example, which has an asymptote at $x=0$.
-An accuracy of $0.01
+Having the accuracy

 [^1]: Unsigned integers store positive values only

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2NDg4NDQ5MDEsLTMwODE4NzE2NSw2OD
+eyJoaXN0b3J5IjpbLTQ2ODU1MjI3MiwtMzA4MTg3MTY1LDY4Nj
-Y2OTUxOTRdfQ==
+Y5NTE5NF19
 -->